Ranking Sir Alex Ferguson’s last 20 Man Utd signings from worst to best

 Less than a year after he made his Premier League debut for Fulham, Ferguson signed Smalling for £10million in January 2010.

-The defender has divided United fans ever since, but he has played 323 games for the club and won two Premier League winners’ medals, the FA Cup, EFL Cup and Europa League.
+The defender’s performances divided United fans but he played 323 games for the club and won two Premier League winners’ medals, the FA Cup, EFL Cup and Europa League.

-Smalling also won the Manchester United Players’ Player of the Year award in 2016, and he is currently thriving on loan at Roma.
+Smalling also won the Manchester United Players’ Player of the Year award in 2016, but that didn’t stop United from flogging him to Roma in 2020.

 5. Antonio Valencia